kfo5087/TeamNotes/posts/firstpost.md

 ---
 Project: [word-guess-game] Make a letters that make up a word game

-## Brief Description of Project

-Creating a word-guess-game web component that follows a set of rules established by the multiple clones that exist (some allow infinite guessing, some a limited amount, some let you pick a new word, etc) but this must have a well defined set of rules that I agree to.
-Make a microservice on vercel that picks a word at random for the user to play

 ## Microservice Requirements

 READ web service must serve up a word of the day